syndit/com.synditcorp.ruleengine/README.md

 ## Outcomes

 Outcomes can be specified for _calc_, _or_, and _and_ rule types.
 Merely include an "outcomes" field in the rule's definition.
 Exactly like _calc_ expressions, number outcomes expressions can be single numbers or math expressions that can use global variables.
-Tag outcomes are accumulated in a String array.
 An outcome can include other rules' outcomes by including a "compositeOutcomeRules" field array with a list of rule numbers.
 A negative rule number tells the Engine to retrieve the fail outcome for the included rule.
+Number outcomes are summed.
+Tag outcomes are accumulated in a String array.
 Outcomes are only included if the associated rule has been evaluated at runtime.
 After evaluation, outcomes can be accessed by passing the rule number and outcome key to "getTagOutcome" or "getNumberOutcome".
-Outcomes flagged as "global" will be added to the Variables collection making them available to other rules' rule and outcome expressions.
+Outcomes flagged as "global" will be added to the Variables collection so they are available to other rules' rule and outcome expressions.
 See "Accessing outcome values from other rules at runtime" below.

 	"outcomes": [
 			{"result":"pass", "type":"number", "key":"score","expression":"10","global":"true","compositeOutcomeRules":[3,10,5]},